Activities Safeguards for Ice (/Snow) Slips and Falls

 - Exercise particular caution from 6am to 11am

-- If you must walk on ice/ snow slow down, bend your knees slightly and take shorter strides or shuffle
+- If you must walk on ice/ snow slow down, bend your knees slightly, take shorter strides or shuffle and walk at a slower pace

 - Keep hands free and out of pockets